 3.0 Time of Disruption of Pedestrian Facilities.
-Regardless of construction methods chosen, once a section of sidewalk has been closed to pedestrian traffic, the contractor shall prosecute the work as to minimize delays and inconvenience to the traveling public.
+Regardless of construction methods chosen, once a section of sidewalk has been closed to pedestrian traffic, the contractor shall prosecute the work and minimize delays and the inconvenience it causes to the traveling public.
 The contractor, with approval from the engineer, shall specify the length of a given sidewalk section to be reconstructed.
 Once a corner has been closed to pedestrian traffic, the contractor shall have a maximum of three weeks, regardless of weather or other delays, to reopen that corner/section to pedestrian traffic.

 4.0 Work Area Safety.
 The contractor shall maintain a work area that is safe for pedestrians.
-In order to provide this, the contractor shall work on only one side of Route 67 at a given time to improve the sidewalks along either the north or south sides and to allow a walkable path on the other side during construction.
+To provide this, the contractor shall work on only one side of Route 267 at a given time to improve the sidewalks along either the east or west sides and to allow a walkable path on the other side during construction.
 The areas adjacent to the contractor's physical work site shall also be maintained to provide access to adjoining properties, regardless of whether a detour route is in place.
 All holes shall be covered with secured plywood or steel plates, and the work area walkways shall be free of trip hazards, loose debris, vehicles, materials, and equipment when the contractor is not in the work area.
-A 3' minimum path shall be maintained on any used-in-place walkway needed for access.
+A 3-foot minimum path shall be maintained on any used-in-place walkway needed for access.
 The contractor shall not be permitted to park on any walkway.

 5.0 Liquidated Damages.
-If work associated with new sidewalk or curb ramps along a given side of Route 67 begins, but is not complete and open to pedestrian traffic within 3 weeks of commencement, the Commission, the traveling public, and state and local police, and governmental authorities will be damaged in various ways, including but not limited to, increased construction administration cost, potential liability, traffic and traffic flow regulation cost, and pedestrian delay, with its resulting cost to the traveling public.
+If work associated with new sidewalk or curb ramps, but is not complete and open to pedestrian traffic within 3 weeks of commencement, the Commission, the traveling public, and state and local police, and governmental authorities will be damaged in various ways, including but not limited to, increased construction administration cost, potential liability, traffic and traffic flow regulation cost, and pedestrian delay, with its resulting cost to the traveling public.
 These damages are not reasonably capable of being computed or quantified.
-Therefore, the contractor will be charged with liquidated damages specified in the amount of \$500.00 per day of delay that closes a walkway in excess of 3 weeks.
+Therefore, the contractor will be charged with liquidated damages specified in the amount of \$500.00 per day for a delay that closes a walkway for more than 3 weeks.
 The contractor's superintendent and the engineer shall be on site at the time of any closures and shall both record an agreed time when the walkway was closed.
 It shall be the responsibility of the engineer to determine the quantity of excess closure time.